dgroomes/tomcat-playground/README.md

 * [ ] Consider exploring the servlet API just a little bit more
 * [ ] Consider exploring Tomcat's support for Java virtual threads
 * [ ] Serve a static file (we love static content, let's have a working example).
-* [ ] Set the file stuff to a temp directory or something.
+* [x] DONE Set the file stuff to a temp directory or something.
 I'm seeing a `tomcat.8080` directory in the project root.
+* [ ] What is Tomcat's (or I guess the Servlet API's) support for routing?
+I know there isn't really support but the paths to the servlets your register is a form of simple routing.
+Though these days we really expect a router to key off of path variables, query parameters, headers, etc. Can we extend the routing code?
+Where is it?

 ## Reference